jacobp112/icebbo/docs/part-selection.md

 ## Reset MOSFET

-Q1 lets FTDI ACBUS6 pull the TPS3890 `MR` input low through a 10 kΩ pull-up.
-The [TPS3890 data sheet](https://www.ti.com/lit/ds/symlink/tps3890.pdf) requires `MR` ≤ 0.25 × VDD, about 0.81 V at 3.3 V, so Q1 must sink about 0.25 mA.
+Q1 lets FTDI ACBUS6 pull the TPS3808 `MR` input low against a 10 kΩ pull-up and the chip's internal 90 kΩ one.
+The [TPS3808 data sheet](https://www.ti.com/lit/ds/symlink/tps3808.pdf) requires `MR` ≤ 0.3 × VDD, about 0.99 V at 3.3 V, so Q1 must sink about 0.37 mA.

 - **Rejected: 2N7002** (JSCJ, LCSC C8545).
 Its threshold is specified at up to 2.5 V at only 250 µA.
 The FTDI output-high guarantee is around 2.4 V, so worst-case turn-on is not assured.
 - **Selected: AOS AO3400A** (LCSC C20917).
 Its [data sheet](https://www.aosmd.com/res/datasheets/AO3400A.pdf) gives a threshold of 0.65 / 1.05 / 1.45 V (min / typ / max) at 250 µA, and R<sub>DS(on)</sub> ≤ 48 mΩ at V<sub>GS</sub> = 2.5 V. It is fully on from a 3.3 V gate, and the 10 kΩ gate pulldown holds it off.
 Its SOT-23 pinout (1 G, 2 S, 3 D) matches the schematic.